-In addition, some affected individuals may exhibit other unusual physical characteristics.
-For example, affected children may demonstrate abnormal sideways curvature of the spine involving the chest (thoracic scoliosis) and/or impaired joint mobility.
-Some affected males may exhibit genital abnormalities, such as abnormal placement of the urinary opening (meatus) on the underside of the penis (hypospadias), causing the penis to point downward (chordee).
-In addition, some affected individuals may experience episodes of recurrent vomiting (cyclic vomiting).
-This repeated vomiting may result in damage to the tube that carries food from the mouth to the stomach (esophageal ulceration).
+Shortness in height and other anatomic abnormalities – Short stature is a central characteristic of Mulvihill-Smith syndrome, as it has been reported in 91% of individuals.
+In addition, some afflicted individuals may have physical characteristics such as abnormally bent or curved fingers (clinodactyly) and shortened fingers and toes (brachydactyly).
+Some affected children may have an abnormal sideways curvature of the spine involving the chest (thoracic scoliosis) and/or impaired joint mobility.
+Some affected males may have genital abnormalities such as abnormal placement of the urinary opening (meatus) on the underside of the penis (hypospadias), causing the penis to point downward (chordee).
+Low birth weight has been reported as a common trait in patients diagnosed with Mulvihill-Smith syndrome.

-Mulvihill-Smith syndrome is an extremely rare disorder that, in theory, affects males and females in equal numbers.
-Most of the reported cases, however, have been males.
-Only seven cases have been reported.
+Mulvihill-Smith syndrome is an extremely rare disorder (11 reported cases) that, in theory, affects males and females in equal numbers.
+Most of the reported affected individuals, however, have been males (7 males, 4 females).

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office: